 Item# Title Credits

 CHI 101 Child Growth and Development 4.0

-CHI 104 Cultural Context of Child 4.0

-Development

-CHI 305 Family and Community 4.0

-Engagement

 PSY 204 Social Psychology 4.0

-SHS 203 Sociology of the Family 4.0

 Pre-Athletic Training Track Degree Type

 The information below is intended to assist students from any major with academic preparation for professional graduate studies in athletic training.
 For students interested in the exercise science pre-athletic training option with Plymouth State University, please see the catalog section for the Exercise Science major.